 You are now officially ready to innovate!

-Remember, great ideas can come from anyone, you don’t need to be a multi-millionaire.
+Remember, great ideas can come from anyone, and be grown into world changing solutions.
+You don’t need to be a multi-millionaire!

 What you do have to do is adopt an innovation mindset and integrate innovation methods into your business’ day to day activities.